 Mountaintop Removal Masquerading as a Highway Project

-Under the shield of Virginia’s Public-Private Transportation Act, coal companies have partnered with the state’s Department of Transportation to fast-track approval of a mountaintop removal coal mining venture disguised as a highway project, known as the Coalfields Expressway.
+Under the shield of Virginia’s Public-Private Transportation Act, coal companies have partnered with the state’s Department of Transportation to fast-track approval of mountaintop removal coal mining disguised as a highway project, known as the Coalfields Expressway.
 The proposed highway would offer minimal transportation benefit despite its exorbitant cost to taxpayers and the substantial environmental damage it would cause.

 Clearing the Way for Mountaintop Mining

 Originally proposed in the 1990s, the Coalfields Expressway was stymied by a shortage of funding, so VDOT entered into a public-private partnership with coal companies that proposed an alternate route for the highway.
 VDOT would acquire title to lands needed for rights-of-way and provide partial funding for design and construction.
 The coal companies would then blast away mountaintops to extract coal along the route, clearing the way for VDOT to complete the new highway.
 What’s more, with the state’s power of eminent domain behind them, VDOT’s for-profit partners would be able to mine land that might otherwise be inaccessible to them.